J-Ramalho/industRial/docs/7_anova.md

 F-statistic:   11 on 8 and 27 DF,  p-value: 9.43e-07
 ```

-Looking at the output we see that R-squared is equal to 0.7652.
-This means about 77 percent of the variability in the battery life is explained by the plate material in the battery, the temperature, and the material type–temperature interaction.
 We're going to go more in details now to validate the model and understand the effects and interactions of the different factors.

 ### Interaction plot {#interaction.plot}